mshirlaw/TweetBot/README.md

 #TweetBot
 A simple twitter client using the twitter4j API.

 #About
 The twitter4j API is available at twitter4j.org.
 This repository includes the complete eclipse project as well as the required .jar libraries.

 #Important
-Before you are able to use this client you must create an app at dev.twitter.com and copy your CONSUMER_KEY and CONSUMER_SECRET into the TwitterManager.java class.
+Before you are able to use this client you must create an app at http://dev.twitter.com You must then copy the CONSUMER_KEY and CONSUMER_SECRET into appropriate variables in the TwitterManager.java class.
 You will then need to authorise the application to post on your behalf.
+In oder to compile and run this application you must do the following:
+1. Create a new eclipse project called TweetBot
+2. Copy the lib folder to the TweetBot folder in your workspace
+3. Copy the java source files to the src folder in your project
+4. Right click your project > refresh
+5. Right click your project > Build Path > Configure Build Path
+6. Choose "Java Build Path"
+7. Choose "Add jars" and add the twitter4j-core-3.0.2.jar libary to your project 8 Build and run

 #Future updates
 This is a work in progress and will be updated with new features shortly.
+It is intended that in the future this will become a fully featured twitter client including:
+- the ability to access and display a user's timeline
+- the ability to read and display a user's @ replies
+- the ability to access and display a user's DMs